hearot/MICIO/README.md

 # Syntax reference

-The foundational building block of MICIO is the only existing type, i.e. the `Song` type.
+The foundational building block of MICIO is the only existing type, namely the `Song` type.
 A `Song` is simply a collection of `Harmony`'s and
 `Pause`'s, played sequentially.
-An `Harmony` is a collection of `Note`s.
-The only binary operation is the concatenation, which make a `Song` follow another one.
-Two unary operations are also provided: `TRANSPOSE` to tranpose by some semitone, and  `CHANGETIME` to speed up or slow down a `Song`.
+A `Harmony` is a collection of `Note`s.
+The only binary operation is the concatenation, which makes a `Song` follow another one.
+Two unary operations are also provided: `TRANSPOSE` to tranpose by a given number of semitones, and  `CHANGETIME` to speed up or slow down a `Song`.
 A `LET` environment is provided, which binds a value to a variable within a scope.

-MICIO ignores whitespaces and follows the following grammar:
+MICIO ignores whitespaces and employs the following grammar:

 ```text
     ?expr: concat | mono | let